jonaharagon/cocdevteam-info/README.md

  * `/` - Root, holds the main files.
 Usually shouldn't be edited too greatly.
  * `/downloads` - holds the downloads and mirrors for all software
  * `/ded` - holds wiki files related to DEDServer.
+ * `/img` - holds images for web facing site.

 ### Content Pages

  * `index.md` - The index page for cocdevteam.info, usually you should not modify this.
+ * `install.md` - Installation and configuration instructions for DEDServer
+ * `screenshots.md` - Screenshots of DEDServer and the client.

 ### Technical Pages